 My pot of choice used to be the Crock-Pot.
 Now, it’s my faithful Instant Pot.
 The truth is, though, it’s not about the gadget.
 It’s about the fact you get to throw a bunch of ingredients into a single pot, walk away, and come back to something that’s guaranteed to warm the cockles of your heart.

 Vegetarian chilis, creamy risottos, comforting soups like curried squash, broccoli cheese, ginger carrot — served with a few slices of buttery baguette or garlic bread.
-My husband and daughter are never as easy to please as they are come fall.

 — 21 quotes to welcome fall (Skip Richard) —